saykaren/sayPlay/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Summary

+This app was created to demonstrate react-query and react-table from fetching data from https://www.balldontlie.io API.

+To view the live site please visit [App](https://saykaren.github.io/sayPlay/)

 ## Available Scripts